 Choose a bandwidth allocation that comfortably supports the amount of data you regularly transfer in a month, with a margin to account for unexpected spikes in bandwidth use.

-We offer bandwidth plans that range from 10 Terabytes per month to 100 Terabytes per month and unmetered bandwidth plans for clients with large bandwidth needs.
-Bandwidth plans can be modified at any time by opening a support ticket or contacting our support team.
+We offer bandwidth usage plans that range from 20 Terabytes per month to 100 Terabytes per month and unmetered bandwidth plans for clients with large bandwidth needs.
+Bandwidth plans can be modified at any time by opening a support ticket or contacting our support team if bandwidth consumption requirements change.

 Dedicated Server Port Speed